I Don't Remember (Peter Gabriel song)

 "I Don't Remember" is a song written and recorded by the English rock musician Peter Gabriel, released as the fourth and final single from his third eponymous studio album in 1980.
 Although originally only released as an A-side single in the United States and Canada, a live version released with the album Plays Live (1983) reached No. 62 on the UK singles chart and remained in the Top 75 in Britain for 4 weeks.
-The song was included in Gabriel's compilation album Shaking the Tree (1990) and two different versions were included in Flotsam and Jetsam (2019).
+The song was included in Gabriel's compilation album Shaking the Tree (1990) and two different versions were included on Flotsam and Jetsam (2019).

 Background and recording

 Original version

-Early iterations of the song were performed by Gabriel on the tour to promote his second eponymous studio album (a.k.a.
+Early iterations of "I Don't Remember" were performed by Gabriel on the tour to promote his second eponymous studio album (a.k.a.
 "Scratch").
 In the spring of 1979, the song was also performed with Kate Bush at a memorial concert in Dorset for Bill Duffield, Bush's former lighting engineer who died from injuries sustained from a fall during her first tour.
 Gabriel built the demo of "I Don't Remember" around a programmable PAiA rhythm box.
-The basic tracks for the first studio recording of "I Don't Remember" were laid down by Gabriel and his backing band at Trident Studios, London during a day off on the "Scratch" tour in 1978, co-produced by Stephen W. Tayler.
+The basic tracks for the first studio recording of the song were laid down by Gabriel and his backing band at Trident Studios, London during a day off on the "Scratch" tour in 1978, co-produced by Stephen W. Tayler.
 This song was recorded in August during the same session as "Not One of Us", "Games Without Frontiers", and "Family Snapshot".
 A week later, work on "I Don't Remember" continued at Atlantic Studios in New York on tour, where overdubs were done including Robert Fripp's guitar, followed by vocals and mixing at Paragon Studios in Chicago.

-The early studio version of the song was originally planned to be released as the A-side of the first single from the album in Europe and Japan, however a Charisma Records executive thought the guitar solos were not radio-friendly.
+The early studio version of "I Don't Remember" was originally planned to be released as the A-side of the first single from the album in Europe and Japan, however a Charisma Records executive thought the guitar solos were not radio-friendly.
 This version was later relegated to the B-side of the single "Games Without Frontiers" from Peter Gabriel (3: Melt) in those territories.
 Another take of the song was recorded in September 1978 with the lineup minus Fripp, although this version went unused.